sustrik/ribosome/README.md

 Code generators typically need rich structured input instead of simple command line parameters.

 Ribosome supports JSON, YAML and XML input files.
-Use following commands to specify the type of the input file:
+Ribosome uses file extension to determine what kind of input file is used.
+Thus, XML files should have .xml extension, JSON files should have .json extension and YAML files should have either .yml or .yaml extension.

+If the supplied file has none of the above extensions, it will be ignored.
+However, you can still load it explicitly using one of the following commands:

 ```
-./!jsoninput
-./!yamlinput
-./!xmlinput
+./!loadjson
+./!loadyaml
+./!loadxml
 ```

 If none is specified, no input file will be used.